 - Castiel engages in this in "99 Problems," though it's tough for him due to his angelic constitution:

 Castiel: I found a liquor store.

 Later, Dean asks where he's been and he replies, "On a bender."

-Drunk on the Dark Side: At the end of season six and the beginning of season seven, this has happened to Castiel after he absorbed all the souls in Purgatory to gain the power to prevent Archangel Raphael from restarting the Apocalypse.
-After proclaiming himself a new god, he threatens his friends' lives, goes out for some Disproportionate Revenge, and then accidentally releases unkillable monsters on the world.
+- Drunk on the Dark Side: At the end of Season 6 and the beginning of Season 7, this has happened to Castiel after he absorbed all the souls in Purgatory to gain the power to prevent Archangel Raphael from restarting the Apocalypse.
+After proclaiming himself a new god, he threatens his friends' lives, goes out for some Disproportionate Revenge and then accidentally releases unkillable monsters on the world.

 - Dean obeys his father without question and berates Sam for questioning his orders.
 He is just as capable of being a dutiful brother and as shown by "What Is and What Should Never Be," he tends to idolize Sam.
 But it was revealed by the shifter in "Skin" that he/Dean does resent Sam for getting to leave.
 Dean also manages to combine this with Troubled, but Cute.